miguel-ambrona/deadpos/README.md

  - `flip`: flips the turn.
 This also resets the halfmove clock, and the en-passant flags to `?` (but preserves castling rights).
+    The position(s) after a flip become the "game array", i.e., they are legal by default.

  - `turn`: returns the turn of the given position.